bkomuves/nanohs/README.md

     $ nanhos -o input.hs output.c            # compile with optimizations enabled
     $ nanhos -i input.hs [arg1 [arg2 ...]]   # interpret (does not work at the moment)

+Or you can just use `runghc`:

+    $ runghc Nano.hs -c examples/church.nano tmp.c ; gcc tmp.c ; ./a.out

+### Imports

-Haskell imports are ignored, but you can use C-style includes with the pragma
+Haskell imports are ignored, but you can use C-style includes with the pragma:

     {-% include "othermodule.hs" %-}